Fritzist/cracky2Dplatformer/README.md

 - Endless mode: Survive as long as you can.

 ## How to isntall
-- Download the latest release from the releases tab.
+- Go to the game repository [here](https://github.com/Fritzist/2DPlatformerGameDownload)
+- Check your default Downloads folder
 - Extract the zip file.
 - run the file `2dJump&Run.exe`